-While performing manual testing, we perform various mouse and keyboard events which can easily be automated by the use of Selenium-based commands.
-Selenium provides multiple methods to handle all mouse and keyboard events with advanced user interactions API.
+While performing manual testing, we perform various mouse and keyboard events.
+And hence, we can easily automate these events by the use of Selenium-based commands.
+However, Selenium provides multiple methods to handle all mouse and keyboard events with advanced user interactions API.

-Before moving ahead with keyboard and mouse events, let’s have a look at the difference between Action and Actions class in Selenium.
+Before moving ahead with keyboard and mouse events in Selenium WebDriver, let’s look at the difference between the Action and Actions classes in Selenium.

-Since Action and Actions class sounds same, testers gets confused with their working.
-Basically, Action is not a class but an interface.
-Actions class implements the Action interface.
+Since Action and Actions class sounds the same, testers get confused with their work.
+Here, Action is not a class but an interface.
+And the Actions class implements the Action interface.

-In order to use Action interface and Actions class, we need to import the following libraries:
+To use the Action interface and Actions class, we need to import the following libraries:

 Syntax of defining Actions class:- Actions ActionsObject = new Actions(WebDriverInstance)

-There are basically two methods in Actions class that can be further categorized with different kinds of actions in Selenium:
+There are two methods in the Actions class, and we can further categorize them with different kinds of actions in Selenium:

-It accepts modifier key as a parameter and performs press action until specified to release the mentioned Key.
-The standard modifier keys are Keys.SHIFT, Keys.Control, Keys.TAB etc.
+It accepts the modifier key as a parameter and performs a press action until specified to release the mentioned Key.
+And these standard modifier keys are Keys.SHIFT, Keys.Control, Keys.TAB etc.

 Syntax: keyDown(WebElement obj, Keys.modifierKey) or keyDown(Keys.modifierKey)